Igalia/phpreport/docs/user/reports.rst

 the user in the report time period (thus, it's the sum of all the different client/story columns) and the latter shows the proportion of hours of one user regarding all the work done in the project inside the same time period.

+You can export the data contained in the grids to a CSV file for processing with spreadsheet software, for example, using the **Download as CSV** button at the bottom of the grid.

 Projects summary
 ================